iwanders/micro_hap/example_pico_2w/README.md

 This is a bit over-engineered atm as I gutted another project to make this example.
 As such it contains some stuff that we should remove still:

-- Replace defmt_serial with `embassy-usb-logger`.
+- Replace defmt_serial with `embassy-usb-logger`, just to make it simpler.
-- Ensure the pico 2w onboard led is used instead of pin 26.

 ## Usage